epdansereau/textgen/README.md

 ```

 ### Text generation:
-Prompts can then be generated using both models, a generator and a classifier that chooses hopefully the best ones.
-If an --output_dir is provided, the results will be saved in a file, otherwise they will be printed.
+Prompts are generated with the language modeling model and the best ones (hopefully) are selected by the classifier.
+If --output_dir is provided, the results will be saved in a file, otherwise they will be printed.
+The treshold can be adjusted to balance quality and speed.
 ```
-python textgen.py --lm_model_path lm_model/1606969116_ep0_perplexity44.77411841639417 \
+python textgen.py --lm_model_path lm_model/1605887264_ep4_perplexity19.4912230807780777 \
   --class_model_path class_model \
   --amount=8 \
   --treshold=2.7